hero background image

 Since successful ERP implementation requires considerable investment and organizational changes, it is important to determine whether the investments have paid off.
 Define and track business key performance indicators (KPIs), such as order fulfillment times, or financial reporting accuracy, and functional metrics, like ERP system usage rates, to measure the success of the entire ERP implementation endeavor, evaluate the ERP system's impact on your workflows and operations, and identify areas for improvement and optimization.

-Precise costs and timelines of implementing an ERP system depend on many factors, including the type of ERP solution you choose, your company size and number of ERP users, ERP functional and non-functional requirements, and user training needs.
-Here we provide some ballpark time and cost estimates for the ERP implementation project:
+The timeline and cost of ERP implementation vary significantly depending on many factors, including the type of ERP solution selected, the size of your company and number of users, ERP functional and non-functional requirements, and user training needs.
+Here are some ballpark time and cost estimates for the ERP implementation project to support preliminary project scoping and planning.

 Costs

-ERP implementation project costs may vary from $50,000 for customizing and integrating a platform-based ERP solution for a midsize company to $1,000,000+ for developing and implementing custom ERP software.
+ERP implementation project costs can vary from $50,000 for customizing and integrating an off-the-shelf ERP platform for a midsize company to $1,000,000+ for developing and implementing custom ERP software.

 Time

-The average time for customizing and deploying a platform-based ERP system varies between 2 months for a small project and 12 months for a larger one.
+The average time for customizing and deploying an ERP platform varies between 2 months for a small project and 12 months for a larger one.
 Developing and implementing a custom ERP solution will take 12+ months.

 Note: These are ballpark estimates given for general understanding and are not Itransition’s official rates.